AdobeDocs/workfront.en/help/quicksilver/workfront-basics/grant-and-request-access-to-objects/share-an-object.md

 filename: share-an-object
 product-area: projects
 navigation-topic: grant-and-request-access-to-objects
-title: Share an object in Adobe Workfront
+title: Share an object
 description: Your Adobe Workfront administrator grants users access to view or edit objects when they assign access levels.
 For more information about granting access to objects, see Create or modify custom access levels.
 ---

-# Share an object in Adobe Workfront
+# Share an object

 Your Adobe Workfront administrator grants users access to view or edit objects when they assign access levels.
 For more information about granting access to objects, see [Create or modify custom access levels](../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).